 Congratulations!
 Omeka is now installed.
 Use the buttons to either proceed to the Public Site, or to begin adding content, go to the Admin Dashboard.

-There are a variety of plugins that enable additional functionality in Omeka, but in order to easily add them you will first need to install Escher, a plugin installer.
-All the plugins available for Omeka and their descriptions can be found on this page.
+There are a variety of plugins that enable additional functionality in Omeka, and a variety of themes to change the look and feel of your Omeka site.
+All the plugins available for Omeka and their descriptions can be found on their Plugins Add-Ons Directory.
+A list of themes is available on their Omeka Theme Directory.

 You can learn how to use this application in the official Omeka Support Documentation.
 This support guide will help you get started and begin creating your Omeka site.